Michael Cannon-Brookes Sells 8,241 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the business’s stock in a transaction that occurred on Monday, May 6th.
-The stock was sold at an average price of $182.45, for a total transaction of $1,503,570.45.
-Following the completion of the sale, the chief executive officer now directly owns 300,522 shares of the company’s stock, valued at $54,830,238.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the business’s stock in a transaction that occurred on Wednesday, May 8th.
+The shares were sold at an average price of $178.93, for a total value of $1,474,562.13.
+Following the completion of the transaction, the chief executive officer now owns 284,040 shares of the company’s stock, valued at $50,823,277.20.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

 Michael Cannon-Brookes also recently made the following trade(s):